shawnyu5/seneca_submission/README.md

 # Submission

-Submits OOP workshops and Milestones
+Submits OOP workshops and Milestones.
+Allows you to run `submit` to submit workshops and milestones rather than some long command.

 ## Installation